 In June, 2009, the LVC Board of Directors approved partnerships with three new cities: Port Huron and Detroit, Michigan, and Atlanta, Georgia.
 Two part-time Program Developers were hired in Detroit and Atlanta, bringing the number of LVC staff nationally to a record high of sixteen.
 These cities received Volunteers in 2010 and the Volunteers were blessed by the incredible communities in Michigan and Georgia.

 In 2012, the LVC board made the decision to suspend the programs in Detroit and Port Huron and, in 2014, to suspend Atlanta as well.
-Facing declining applications (for comparison, at its height LVC had about 140 Volunteers; in 2019 there are closer to 50) and a more competitive service year market for the 2018 program year, the board decided to close our three houses in our West Region (Seattle & Tacoma, WA and the Bay Area, CA).
+Facing declining applications (for comparison, at its height LVC had about 140 Volunteers; in 2019 there are closer to 50) and a more competitive service year market, the board decided to close our three houses in our West Region (Seattle & Tacoma, WA and the Bay Area, CA).
 And in April 2019, LVC closed the Chicago/Milwaukee region, for the same reasons.
 The trend of a healthy economy meaning less applicants for service year programs nationwide (graduates go to work rather than to service) affects not just LVC, but our peer service year programs as well.
 These difficult choices were made to sustain the organization, and LVC only exists when it has sufficient Volunteers, Placements, and financial support.
-These decisions have forced LVC to better focus staff, board and Volunteer energy and time to engage in a sustainable manner in our 8 other LVC cities.
+These decisions have forced LVC to better focus staff, board and Volunteer energy and time to engage in a sustainable manner in our other LVC cities.
 Every time LVC leaves a city we say goodbye to relationships, local partners, friends, and alumni.
 That process is always painful and there’s no denying that reality.
 Yet, LVC continues to be committed to providing a transformative yearlong experience for our Volunteers.

 How many LVC Alumni are there?